anekix/py/iterators/readme.md

 * it calls the `iter(iterbale_object)` implicitly, which return an `iterator`.
 * it uses the `next()` method on the `iterator` returned to get the next element.
 * it stops when a `StopIteration` is raised.

+## In short

+An **iterable** is an object from whch we can get an **ietrator** Whenever you use a for loop, or map, or a list comprehension, etc. in Python, the **next()** method is called automatically to get each item from the iterator, thus going through the process of iteration.